rgalhos/dotfiles/.scripts/README.txt

-Note to self: Remember to install `yargs`, either --global(ly) or locally
+Note to self: Remember to install `yargs`